BrendanL72/Hospitalization-Risk/README.md

 ## Credits

-Dr. Chen for technical advice
+Dr. Chen and Wang Haoliang for technical advice, direction, and oversight

 TrenData and Chris Simonds for project management